Ideetron/RFM95W_Nexus/LoRaWAN/README.md

 The Nexus board is fitted with an ATMEGA328P and a RFM95 module

 To adapt this code to other hardware change the LoRaWAN.h

+From the DIO's only 0,1 and 5 are used